HiFi-KPI: A Dataset for Hierarchical KPI Extraction from Earnings Filings: Results and Analysis

-\paragraph{Sequence Labeling.} Sequence labeling shows significantly higher performance than text classification.
-We observe the effectiveness of the \texttt{.pre} taxonomy, as the most common special \textit{OOS} (out-of-scope) label has significantly lower support than others, ensuring accurate broader-category classification.
-The most common ungrouped tags achieves the highest macro F1, followed by \texttt{.cal}, and then \texttt{.pre}, before all representations converge to the same macro F1 for long-tail labels.
+\paragraph{Text Classification.} Figure~\ref{fig:layer-comparison} shows that more coarse-grained labels of the \texttt{.pre} taxonomy generally boosts macro-F1, as the bottom-up approach reduces label sparsity.
+For \texttt{.cal}, performance saturates quickly, possibly because its hierarchy is less deep.
+The model struggles with infrequent tags, showing opportunities to develop stronger methods. \paragraph{Sequence Labeling.} Sequence labeling shows higher performance than text classification.
+We observe the effectiveness of the \texttt{.pre} taxonomy, as the most common label the special (out-of-scope) label has significantly lower support than in the Calculation or the ungrouped.
+The most common ungrouped tags achieve the highest macro F1, followed by the most common in the \texttt{.cal}, and then \texttt{.pre}, before all representations converge to the same macro F1 for long-tail labels.
+We observe that the difference between the FLANG and BERT-based models is close to non-existent.
+The performance for this task is high, especially considering the 1000 different labels.